jamesray1/trinkler.software/exchange.md

 permalink: /exchange/
 ---

-[Agora Trade](https://agora.trade) is the first ever user-friendly implementation of a cross-chain, custodial free cryptocurrency exchange.
+[Agora Trade](https://agora.trade) is the first ever user-friendly implementation of a cross-chain, non-custodialcryptocurrency exchange.

 For more information see: